openlegend/core-rules/core/SRD.md

 extinguishing force, but once that window closes, the death is permanent and can only be reversed with resurrection magic.
-When the bane is initially applied, the target is immobile (can’t move from their current square) and unconscious.
+When the bane is initially applied, the target is immobile (can’t move from their current space) and unconscious.
 They have disadvantage 5 on all perception rolls, and are incapable of moving.
 As a result of being completely incapable of movement, an incapacitated character can be the victim of a finishing blow. \newline